Ring in the New Year SaleEnds 12/31. Limited quantities. No rainchecks.Shop now

 Powered by alaTest

-The analysis of all aggregated expert reviews shows that the reviewers are positive about reliability, screen, battery and performance.
-Editors are less positive about usability and price.
-Using an algorithm based on product age, reviewers ratings history, popularity, product category expertise and other factors, this product gets an alaTest Expert Rating of 98/100 = Excellent quality.
+The analysis of all aggregated expert reviews shows that the reviewers are positive about portability, reliability, screen and battery.
+Editors are less positive about usability and design.
+Using an algorithm based on product age, reviewers ratings history, popularity, product category expertise and other factors, this product gets an alaTest Expert Rating of 96/100 = Excellent quality.

 • Tom's HardwareRating, 4 out of 5Andrew E. Freedman on July 15, 2024